jollytoad/deno_storage_modules/README.md

-# Pluggable Storage Modules
+# Simple Pluggable Storage Modules

-NOTE: This is an experimental library.
+This project provides a simple storage API module across a variety of backends.

 Each module here provides the same interface to a hierarchical key -> value storage mechanism.
-So they can be imported directly or as swappable interface via an import map.
+So they can be imported directly, or as swappable interface via an import map, or registered a delegate for a top-level key segment.

-See the main package [README](./store/README.md) for more details.
+See the main package [README](./main/README.md) for more details.